SomeWeekendReading/someweekendreading.github.io/quotes.md

   end will definitely end up mean."
 - "The best kind of dignity is when you care about what you do, not what other people think about it."
-- "One of the most important lessons learned in getting a PhD is to be less impressed with PhDs."
+- "The most important lesson I learned in getting a PhD is to be less impressed with PhDs.
+  The second most important lesson was that working on something so steadily and relentlessly that people think you have the patience of a _houseplant_ sometimes pays off.
+Well&hellip; sometimes."
 - "It used to be you could say 'Nazis are bad', and the only consequence would be people's annoyance with you for stating the obvious."
+- "I may be only in my 60s, but I've got at least a century of trauma locked up in here.
+  After decades of psychotherapy, most of it's now safely crammed behind a thick vault door with the skull and crossbones logo of the Pandora Vault Company.
+The warning on the door (of _course_ there's a warning on the door!) says, 'Do Not Open Until __Never__'.
+I _don't_ need any 'recreational' pharmaceuticals making me wonder what happens if I open that door.
+Clear?
+Your mileage may vary, but that's mine."